How to Detox from Alcohol at Home

 Alcohol Withdrawal Symptoms

 If you don’t experience intense withdrawal symptoms, an at-home detox may be a good option.
-However, alcohol withdrawal syndrome is dangerous and require supervision from medical professionals.
+However, alcohol withdrawal syndrome is dangerous and requires supervision from medical professionals.

 These symptoms include: